This blog post was updated on 8 September 2022 as part of our ‘Remember a Charity Week’ campaign.

 “Gifts in Wills are incredibly important to UK charities; without this income charities would have to cut services and many would simply not exist.

-“Two out of three guide dogs and six out of ten life boat launches are paid for by gifts in Wills, as is over a third of Cancer Research UK’s life-saving work.”
+“Two out of three guide dogs and six out of 10 life boat launches are paid for by gifts in Wills, as is over a third of Cancer Research UK’s life-saving work.”

-In my experience, rarely, has the fact that a person has left a legacy to charity been the cause of any will or inheritance dispute.
+In our experience, rarely, has the fact that a person has left a legacy to charity been the cause of any will or inheritance dispute.
 More often than not, there’s some underlying concern or cause which has prompted a claim and the fact that a charity has been named has been irrelevant to that concern or cause.